Prior Robotics: A “Car Project” to create a self-driving, autonomous, Robotic Automobile.

 The project hardware was sold and shipped from Wisconsin to California later in the mid-1990’s.

-Note: the IP property was not disclosed or transferred in the sale.
+Note: the IP property for the robotic car project was not disclosed or transferred in the sale.
 This was pre CYCOGS®

 That early IP may be old, much of the IP is still unique and still under our control.